-Always striving to live by our Seven Principles, the Davies congregation offers a range of projects through which members and friends can make a difference in the immediate community.
+Always striving to live by our Eight Principles, the Davies congregation offers a range of projects through which members and friends can make a difference in the immediate community.
 Check out our pages specific to Immigrant Justice, LGBTQ+ Justice, and the 8th Principle – and consider the opportunities listed below:

 A Welcoming Congregation– As certified by the Unitarian Universalist Association, we are welcoming to the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) community.
 We celebrate an annual Pride worship service, an annual service of Transgender Remembrance, and raise funds for groups such as SMYAL, serving LGBTQ+ youth.

 Beacon House Community Ministry – The congregation supports Beacon House in a variety of ways, including gathering gifts of toys and winter clothing during a holiday “Mitten Tree” drive.
 All offerings collected during worship services in July help purchase back-to-school supplies for children in need.

 Unitarian Universalist Service Committee – The congregation is the proud supporter of the organization that “puts our faith into action.”
 We have been recognized with the annual Banner Award for our generous donations.

 Special Collections – The Offering at every Sunday service benefits an organization that serves the greater community.
 Offerings in recent months have funded the programs of SMYAL, working for LGBTQ+ youth; LifeStyles of Maryland, which supports the underserved in our community; and Black Mama’s Bailout, of particular importance during the COVID-19 pandemic.